rei/rei-cedar-tokens/README.md

 See [config docs](https://amzn.github.io/style-dictionary/#/config).

 Configs follow standard config options.
-They are organized separately by platform and are required into the `_index.js` file where they all have a filter for foundations applied.
+They are organized separately by platform and are required into the `_index.js` file where they all have a filter for options applied.

 #### Formats